hammerpath/db-seeder/packages/postgres-provider/README.md

 # DB Seeder Postgres

 Creates a server that can seed a postgres database with data.
-This is developed with e2e-tests in mind, and allows each test to own its own data.
+This is developed with e2e-tests in mind, and allows each test to set the database in a desired state.

 ## Setup with docker